PID Accelerated Temporal Difference Algorithms: Empirical Results

 \section{Empirical Results}

 We empirically compare PID TD Learning and PID Q-Learning with their conventional counterparts.
 We conduct experiments in the 50-state Chain Walk environment with 2 actions \citep{farahmand2021pid}, the Cliff Walk environment with $6 \times 6$ states and 4 actions \citep{rakhsha2022operator}, and randomly generated Garnet MDPs with 50 states and 3 actions \citep{bhatnagar2009natural}.
 Detailed descriptions of these environments and the policies evaluated can be found in Appendix~\ref{sec:appendix-experiment-description}.
-Samples are taken i.i.d from the environments.
-We measure the error of value functions $V_t$ and $Q_t$ for PE and Control problems by their normalized error defined as $\norm{V_t - V^\pi}_1/\norm{V^\pi}_1$ and $\norm{Q_t - Q^*}_F/\norm{Q^*}_F$, respectively.
+For each sample $(X_t, A_t, R_t, X_t')$, we choose $X_t$ uniformly at random and $A_t$ is chosen according to $\pi$ (for PE) or at random (for Control).
+We measure the error of value functions $V_t$ and $Q_t$ for PE and Control problems by their normalized error defined as $\norm{V_t - V^\pi}_1/\norm{V^\pi}_1$ and $\norm{Q_t - Q^*}_F/\norm{Q^*}_F$, respectively, where $\norm{Q}_F \triangleq (\sum_{x,a} Q(x,a)^2)^{\frac{1}{2}}$.

 For all learning rates, we use state-count dependent schedules of the form $\mu(N_t(X_t)) = \min(\epsilon, N_t(X_t)/M)$ for some choice of $\eps$ and $M$ for all algorithms (including PID Q-Learning and Q-Learning).
 To achieve the best results for all algorithms, we use separate learning rates for $V, V', z$ components of PID TD Learning and $Q, Q', z$ components of PID Q-Learning.
 The hyperparameters $\epsilon, M$ of all learning rate schedules are tuned by gridsearch over a range of values.
 The details of hyperparameter tuning are provided in Appendix~\ref{sec:appendix-learning-rates}.